5 people in upstate New York charged with murder after allegedly torturing, killing Minnesota transgender man

 Investigators are still working to understand the relationships between the five suspects and Nordquist, according to Swift.

-CNN has reached out to the District Attorney’s office to inquire if the five suspects have obtained legal representation.
+CNN has reached out to the attorneys of the suspects for comment.

 The suspects were arraigned Friday morning and are being held at the Ontario County Jail without bail, Ontario County District Attorney Jame Ritts said at the news conference.